Angel0ffDeath/noip-renew/README.md

 ## Requirements

-requests beautifulsoup4 pyotp - will be installed if missing during setup
+requests beautifulsoup4 pyotp - will be installed, if missing, during setup

 ## Usage